New boys first up for Southern Knights next Fosroc Super Series Championship rugby season

 They host Watsonians on Saturday, September 30, and though that’s pencilled in as a 3pm kick-off, they’ve asked that it be put back to 5pm as Melrose are due to play a National League Division 1 Borders derby at home to Gala at the same time.

+Five of the Knights’ dozen fixtures are Friday-night kick-offs and Tait is regarding that as bonus as it will reduce the number of calendar clashes forcing fans to choose between the semi-professional championship and club game.

+“It means we won’t clash with so many club games and that’ll be a positive in the Borders as we’ll have four teams in the premiership this year – Hawick, Selkirk, Jed-Forest and Kelso – and fans will be wanting to support them but hopefully they’ll be able to get out to see the lads in action on those Fridays too,” he said.

-Former Scotland and Biggar hooker Scott Lawson has been appointed as head coach of the new youth side, with Euan Clark and Shade Munro as his assistants, and they’ll be helped out by Scott Forrest and Fergus Pringle.
+Former Scotland and Biggar hooker Scott Lawson has been appointed as head coach of the new youth side in the seven-strong championship, with Euan Clark and Shade Munro as his assistants, and they’ll be helped out by Scott Forrest and Fergus Pringle.

 Explaining the reason for the creation of the new team, Scottish Rugby performance director Jim Mallinder said: “We are committed to providing more high-performance opportunities for our players.

-Note: Updated: New boys first up for Southern Knights next rugby season